 - Control your blood sugar if you have diabetes.

 The best way to prevent potential heart issues is to learn the risk factors and know where you stand.
 Use the SGMC Heart Health Calculator now to see how healthy your heart is.

-Meet Our Newest Physicians
+Meet Our Physicians